-Over the past decades, the timber window and door industry has been optimizing their impregnation processes to prevent any leach to the environment, limit the use of chemicals and reduce the concentration of timber impregnation (e.g. switch from solvent to water-based treatment).
+Over the past decades, the timber window and door industry has been optimizing their impregnation processes to prevent any leach to the environment, limit the use of chemicals and reduce the concentration of timber impregnation (e.g. switch from solvent to water-based treatment).5

-The impregnation process of timber products is handled with care by window and door manufacturers and is carried out on finished components mostly in closed systems with water-based impregnation and reuse of excess liquid in a closed system.
+The impregnation process of timber products is handled with care by window and door manufacturers and is carried out on finished components, preventing any risk of spreading biocidal products via wood chippings.

+Besides, processes are also mostly carried out in closed loops with water-based impregnation and reuse of excess liquid in a closed system5.
 Other uses and working conditions are described in the assessment documents.

-Figure 1: Example of a FlowLine impregnation machine

-Source of picture: GIARDINA Group
+Figure 1: Example of a FlowLine impregnation machine Source of picture: GIARDINA Group